 At this point, you have just finished scanning the files on your MacBook Air.
 You can scan again if you like or you can go over the files before you delete any of them. it’s better to review the files before deleting them so that you won’t be sorry.

-Once you’re sure of the files to delete, go ahead and click blue Clean button.
-A confirmation window will appear.
-Click on the Confirm button to clean out the files on your MacBook Air.
+Once you’re sure of the files to delete, go ahead and click blue Clean button to clean out the files on your MacBook Air.

 This is a pretty simple option but it’s overlooked by many.
 There’s usually a default folder where all downloads such as zip files, TV shows, videos, and photos are stored.
 In most cases, it’s the Downloads folder.
 Not a lot of folks go through to delete files they are no longer need.
 If you’re one of these folks, then it’s time you delete some files in your Downloads folder.